YejunWu168/React-Things/README.md

 ```

 * Add Todos
+* See Todo count
 * Add subtasks
 * Delete checked Todos
 * Add Tags
+* Save used tags for future use.
 * See your progress on todos and todos with subtasks enabled.

 ### Things Todo